Last Updated on February 5, 2023

 Don’t miss out on this holiday celebration at Evergreen Lake held in the month of December.
 It is a nice holiday activity near Denver filled with giant ice sculptures depicting classic Christmas stories throughout the park.
 As the sun sets, the sculptures become illuminated with colorful holiday lights.

-Make sure to include this holiday activity on your list of what to do in Denver in December!
+This is one of the best Christmas things to do in Denver Colorado so make sure to include this holiday activity on your list of what to do in Denver in December!

 Christmas in Color at Bandimere Speedway